CIS700-Procedural-Graphics/Project6-RayMarching-Implicit-Surfaces/hw/metaballs/base_marching_cubes/README.md

 We have provided a basecode as a reference.
 You are welcome to modify the framework for your project.

-- _main.js_
+_main.js_:

-  * `App`
+	- `App`:

 	This is a global configuration object.
 All information for the marching cubes are stored here. **Note**: `App.visualDebug` is a global control of all the visual debugging components.
 Even though it is helpful for development, it could be memory intensive.
 Toggle this flag off for better perforamance at high resolution.

 _marching_cubes.js_: